We believe that children are capable of developing strong personal integrity. It is our goal to help students develop a positive “moral compass.”

 In the event of a Discipline Notice or third Notice of Concern, a child may be sent home for a “cooling off” period before the parent conference takes place.
 A student will be suspended immediately for aggressive or seriously inappropriate infractions.
 The period of suspension will depend on the circumstances of the event.

-Parents are required to meet with the teacher and the Assistant Head in the appropriate division to discuss the misbehavior and to devise strategies for helping the student.
+Parents are required to meet with the teacher and the Dean of Students or Division Head to discuss the misbehavior and to devise strategies for helping the student.

 The student may be placed under Behavioral Probation during which any further misbehavior is subject to termination of enrollment.
 Please note that the judgment of the administration, and depending on the nature of and circumstances affecting a behavioral infraction, the disciplinary process may be modified accordingly.